Carp: Biology

 The third anterior-most pair of ribs is in contact with the extension of the labyrinth and the posterior with the swim bladder.
 The function is poorly understood, but this structure is presumed to take part in the transmission of vibrations from the swim bladder to the labyrinth and in the perception of sound, which would explain why the Ostariophysi have such a great capacity for hearing.

 Cyprinus rubrofuscus (Amur carp) have been domesticated and bred in Japan since the early 19th century for ornamental purposes in their koi form.

-Most cypriniformes have scales and teeth on the inferior pharyngeal bones which may be modified in relation to the diet.
+Most Cypriniformes have scales and teeth on the inferior pharyngeal bones which may be modified in relation to the diet.
 Tribolodon is the only cyprinid genus which tolerates salt water.
 Several species move into brackish water but return to fresh water to spawn.
-All of the other cypriniformes live in continental waters and have a wide geographical range.
+All of the other Cypriniformes live in continental waters and have a wide geographical range.
 Some consider all cyprinid fishes carp, and the family Cyprinidae itself is often known as the carp family.

 In colloquial use, carp usually refers only to several larger cyprinid species such as Cyprinus carpio (common carp), Carassius carassius (crucian carp), Ctenopharyngodon idella (grass carp), Hypophthalmichthys molitrix (silver carp), and Hypophthalmichthys nobilis (bighead carp).
-Common carp are native to both Eastern Europe and Western Asia, so they are sometimes called a "Eurasian" carp.
+Common carp are native to both Eastern Europe and Western Asia, so they are sometimes called "Eurasian" carp.

 Carp have long been an important food fish to humans.
 Several species such as the various goldfish (Carassius auratus) breeds and the domesticated common carp variety known as koi (Cyprinus rubrofuscus var. "koi") have been popular ornamental fishes.
 As a result, carp have been introduced to various locations, though with mixed results.
 Several species of carp are considered invasive species in the United States, and, worldwide, large sums of money are spent on carp control.

 At least some species of carp are able to survive for months with practically no oxygen (for example under ice or in stagnant, scummy water) by metabolizing glycogen to form lactic acid which is then converted into ethanol and carbon dioxide.
 The ethanol diffuses into the surrounding water through the gills.